Loyalty marketing: Ward: the father of mail order

 Aaron Montgomery Ward's mail order catalog created a network that included mailing, mail order, telemarketing, and social media.
-Today, the mail order catalogue industry Montgomery founded is worth approximately 100 billions of dollars, and generates over 2 trillion only in [incremental] sales and supports till this day an estimated 10.9 million jobs either directly related to marketing industry or dependent upon it.
+Today, the mail order catalogue industry Montgomery founded is worth approximately 100 billion dollars, and generates over 2 trillion only in [incremental] sales and supports to this day an estimated 10.9 million jobs either directly related to the marketing industry or dependent upon it.

 Wunderman: direct marketing genius

-Mail order pioneer Aaron Montgomery Ward knew that by using the technique of selling product directly to the consumer at appealing prices could, if executed effectively and efficiently, revolutionize the market industry and therefore be used as an innovative model for marketing products and creating customer loyalty.
+Mail order pioneer Aaron Montgomery Ward knew that by using the technique of selling products directly to the consumer at appealing prices could, if executed effectively and efficiently, revolutionize the marketing industry and therefore be used as an innovative model for marketing products and creating customer loyalty.
 The term "direct marketing" was coined long after Montgomery Ward's time.
 In 1967 Lester Wunderman identified, named, and defined "direct marketing".
-Wunderman — considered to be the father of contemporary direct marketing — is behind the creation of the toll-free 1-800 number and numerous mail order based loyalty marketing programs including the Columbia Record Club, the magazine subscription card, and the American Express Customer Rewards program.
+Wunderman — considered to be the father of contemporary direct marketing — is behind the creation of the toll-free 1-800 number and numerous mail-order-based loyalty marketing programs including the Columbia Record Club, the magazine subscription card, and the American Express Customer Rewards program.